kvant666ubl/c-niffer/README.md

 ### --stop
 Capturing stopped.
 Deamon should handle signal from CLI (```SIGSTOP```).
 ### --show
-Display in console number of packets received from some ip address, searching it in log.txt file with time complexity ```log(N)``` for search.
+Display in console number of packets received from some ip address, searching it in syslog file with time complexity ```log(N)``` for search.
 ### --select
 Select network interface for sniffing available list can search in --help (eth0, wlan0, ethN, wlanN e.g.) from 1 to N (see dev-tab).
 ### --stat